ten-protocol/ten-documentation/docs/write-ten-dapp/network-setup.md

 export default config;
 ```

+Note in the above the private key is taken from an environment variable, rather than being put directly into the configuration file.
+PKs should never be added directly into any files that might be subsequently made public, e.g. through a public source code control system.
 Once configured, you can start writing or migrating your smart contracts.